yashafromrussia/at-sre-challenge/README.md

 This repository contains the code for the SRE challenge at AirTasker.

-The project is using Go for the simple backend service.
-This allows us to have a lightweight Docker image, and less importantly for this challenge, an efficient and performant service.

-We're using chi as the HTTP router, which is a lightweight and idiomatic router for Go.
+## Rationale

+The project is designed to be simple and straightforward, focusing on the core functionality of the service.
+The use of Go allows for a lightweight and efficient application, while the choice of chi as the router provides a clean and idiomatic way to handle HTTP requests.

+I've made the decision to use `kind` for local Kubernetes development as it allows for a quick setup of a Kubernetes cluster with NGINX ingress.
+This is particularly useful for testing the application in an environment that closely resembles production.

+I'm also using a self-signed TLS certificate for local development.
+In a production environment, I would likely use `cert-manager` or another solution to manage TLS certificates, ensuring that the application is secure and compliant with best practices.

+The Makefile provides a convenient way to manage the build, deployment, and cleanup processes, allowing for a smooth development experience.
+It also includes targets for generating TLS certificates, cluster setup, and teardown.

 ## Running the project